Norris leads McLaren 1-2 in Australian Grand Prix qualifying

-Defending champion Max Verstappen's Red Bull will start third on the grid ahead of fourth-placed Mercedes driver George Russell but it was a disappointing session for Ferrari with Charles Leclerc to start seventh and Lewis Hamilton eighth.
+Defending champion Max Verstappen will start his Red Bull car third on the grid ahead of fourth-placed Mercedes driver George Russell but it was a disappointing session for Ferrari with Charles Leclerc to start seventh and Lewis Hamilton eighth.

-Briton Norris lapped the lakeside circuit in one minute, 15.096 seconds, 0.084 ahead of Piastri as the final session of qualifying went down to the wire.
+Briton Norris lapped the lakeside circuit in one minute, 15.096 seconds, 0.084 ahead of Melbourne native Piastri, who will hope to become Australia's first home winner since the race joined F1's global calendar in 1985.

 "It's the perfect way to start the year," said Norris.